H ere is the official release:

 Founded in the weeks following the 1970 death from cancer of legendary football coach Vince Lombardi, the Rotary Lombardi Award has consistently delivered upon the mission set forth by Marie Lombardi when she granted the use of her late husband’s name.
 Her only stipulation was that all net proceeds from the event be donated to the American Cancer Society.
 Millions of dollars have been raised since that time.

-5 Responses to “Terrence Cody Named Finalist for Lombardi Award” Subscribe
+5 thoughts on “Terrence Cody Named Finalist for Lombardi Award”

 RF’ingTR!!!!!!!!!!!!!